Ericsson/dataplanebook/src/glossary.rst

    :ref:`CNF <Network Function>`
       A container network function (CNF) is a :term:`network function` hosted in a container.

+   Event fd
+      An event :term:`file descriptor` is a reference to a kernel-level event fd object, designed to be used by user application for thread synchronization.
+An event fd object has sempahor-like semantics, but unlike POSIX semaphores, event fds are proper fds and thus may be used in e.g. ``select()``.

    Cache line
       A cache line is the smallest unit managed by the cache hierarchy